Australian Age of Dinosaurs: The Great Australian Basin

-The Great Australian Basin occupies nearly one-fifth of the Australian continent and includes three constituent basins in central and northern Queensland; the Carpentaria Basin in the north, the Eromanga Basin in the centre and south and the Surat Basin in the far southeast.
+The Great Australian Basin occupies nearly one-fifth of the Australian continent and includes three constituent basins in central and northern Queensland: the Carpentaria Basin in the north, the Eromanga Basin in the center and south and the Surat Basin in the far southeast.
 Over a period of 30 million years, the Great Australian Basin has been flooded by five phases of inland seas.
 Those that left a surface fossil record are the early Aptian Sea (125 – 120 million years ago); the late Aptian Sea (116-112 million years ago); the early middle Albian Sea (108-105 million years ago) and the late Albian Sea (104-100 million years ago).
-The Winton Formation is situated in the Eromanga Basin and is the youngest (uppermost) deposit laid down during formation of that Basin.
+The Winton Formation is situated in the Eromanga Basin and is the youngest (uppermost) deposit laid down during the formation of that basin.
 This terrestrial deposit ended 30 million years of marine domination and heralded a new phase of deposition that would see the Basin become a place of lush open forests and flood plains dominated by conifers, intricate river systems and a significant dinosaur fauna.

-Over the 98 million years following its final development phase, the Eromanga Basin has undergone periods of deep weathering, erosion and uplift which have exposed the basin as it is found today.
+Over the 98 million years following its final development phase, the Eromanga Basin has undergone periods of deep weathering, erosion and uplift, which have exposed the basin as it is found today.
 It is this process that has exposed the fossil-rich marine rocks to the north of Winton that were deposited in the latter stages of the Basin's formation between 125 and 100 million years ago and continues to produce the fossils of Australia's Cretaceous dinosaurs throughout the Winton Formation.

 The Jump-Up

 The Jump-Up is a large mesa plateau that is approximately 270m above sea level and stands 75m above the surrounding land and forms part of a mesa formation called the Vindex Range.
 Like much of the Winton Shire, the Jump-Up is part of the Winton Formation, which is dated around 95-98 million years old.
 The cap-rock surface of the Jump-Up is solid rock of varying thickness up to 12 metres that has resisted erosion throughout a period of deep weathering that eroded the surrounding countryside away.
-The top of the Jump-Up represents the land surface prior to this weathering phase which is estimated by geologists to have commenced between 25mya and 30mya.
+The top of the Jump-Up represents the land surface prior to this weathering phase, which is estimated by geologists to have commenced between 25mya and 30mya.
 The Jump-Up is home to a diverse fauna including numerous lizard species, echidna and over 100 species of birds.
 It is also home to a unique floral biodiversity that includes rain forest fig species that have survived in the moist, sheltered gorges – remnant species of a time when inland Australia had a much wetter climate.
-In 2019 The Jump-Up was designated Australia's first International Dark-Sky Sanctuary by the International Dark-Sky Association.
-The area met the criteria for land that has distinguished quality of starry nights and a nocturnal environment that is protected in a very remote location with few nearby threats to the quality of its dark night skies.
+In 2019 the Jump-Up was designated Australia's first International Dark-Sky Sanctuary by the International Dark-Sky Association.
+The area met the criteria for land that has a distinguished quality of starry nights and a nocturnal environment that is protected in a very remote location with few nearby threats to the quality of its dark night skies.